University of Montana Style Guide

 news conference The term is preferable to "press conference" because it shows no bias toward print journalists.

-newsletter names Capitalize, but don't use quotes or italize: ForUM, UM Weekly.
+newsletter names Capitalize, but don't use quotes or vitalize: UMToday, UM Student Weekly, Griz Family News.
 Capitalize "newsletter" only if it's part of the official name of a publication.

-newspaper names Capitalize, but don't put in quotes or italize.
+newspaper names Capitalize, but don't put in quotes or italicize.
 Uppercase "the" only if it's part of the paper's formal name: The Washington Post, The New York Times.
 Lowercase "the" if you list several papers, some of which use this word in their title and some of which don't.

 news release The term is preferable to "press release" because it shows no bias toward print media.